dimLeonov/Java-multimodule-reference/README.md

 # Java Multi-Module Clean Architecture Showcase

-This project is a showcase of a clean architecture approach using a hexagonal (ports and adapters) design in a multi-module Java project with Spring Boot.
+This demo project is a showcase of a clean architecture approach using a hexagonal (ports and adapters) design in a multi-module Java project with Spring Boot.

 ## Architecture

 The project follows the principles of **Hexagonal Architecture**, also known as **Ports and Adapters**.
 This architectural style aims to create a loosely coupled application that can be easily tested and maintained.

 - **Domain (business module):** This is the core of the application.
 It contains the business logic, models, and use cases.
 It has no dependencies on any other layer.
 - **Adapters (entrypoint, gateway, repository modules):** These modules contain the implementation details that connect the application to the outside world.
 This includes web controllers, database repositories, and external service clients.
-They depend on the application layer.
+They depend on the business layer.

 ## Modules